 The DIS3 gene encodes an RNA exonuclease, which is an enzyme that

 Research has shown DIS3 is mutated in about 10% of MM cases.

 The FAM46C gene supports ribosomal proteins.
-These are responsible for carrying out protein synthesis, which is when proteins are assembled.
+These are

 Proteins are essential for many bodily functions, including fighting infections, carrying out chemical reactions, and transmitting signals between cells.